Professor Diane Richardson

 - Robinson V, Richardson D, ed.
 Introducing Gender and Women's Studies.
 Palgrave Macmillan, 2015.

-- Richardson D. Neoliberalism, citizenship and activism.
+- Richardson D. Neoliberalism, Citizenship and Activism.
 In: Paternotte, D; Tremblay, M, ed.
-Companion to Lesbian and Gay Activism.
-London: Ashgate, 2015.
-In Press.
+The Ashgate Research Companion to Lesbian and Gay Activism.
+London: Ashgate, 2015, pp.259-271.

 - Laurie N, Richardson D, Poudel M, Townsend J. Post-trafficking bordering practices: Perverse co-production, marking and stretching borders.
 Political Geography 2015, 48, 83-92.